Sidra-Chain/SidraChain-Node/README.md

 ## Overview

 **SidraChain** is an EVM-compatible, Shariah-compliant blockchain (ChainID: **97453**) designed for decentralized finance without riba (interest), gharar (excessive uncertainty), and non-halal sectors.
-Leveraging a PoW consensus model, it supports Ethereum-native tooling and aims for ethical, inclusive financial access. :contentReference[oaicite:0]{index=0}
+Leveraging a PoW consensus model, it supports Ethereum-native tooling and aims for ethical, inclusive financial access.
+Learn more: **[Visit SidraChain Node Portal →](https://node.sldrachain.com)**

 This repository provides all you need to run a syncing node using Docker Compose.